matthiaszarzecki/SwiftUIApiOfIceAndFire/README.md

 Todo:
 - Timeout on Main Screen
-- Fetch nested data for Characters
 - Tap tabbar icons to reset view
-- Replace generic native calls with combine-subscriptions
-- RealmDB Caching
-- Welcome Tab with House of the Day View
-- Actor Images through IMDB
 - More Unit-Tests

+Nice to Have:
 - Monkey-Tests
+- Fetch nested data for Characters
 - UI-Tests
+- Actor Images through IMDB
 - Dark Color Scheme & switching
-- Automated test for error-handling
+- Automated tests for error-handling
+- Replace generic native calls with combine-subscriptions
+- RealmDB Caching
+- Welcome Tab with House of the Day View

 Created by Matthias Zarzecki, 2021-01